Notice of Race

 On account of its nature, sailing is an unpredictable sport and, as a result, one that intrinsically entails an element of risk.
 Racers and support crews taking part in this regatta do so under their own risk.
 Particular attention should be drawn to RRS 3, DECISION TO RACE, which stipulates: “The responsibility for a boat’s decision to participate in a race or to continue racing is hers alone.”
 By taking part in this regatta, participants accept and acknowledge as follows:

 17.1 On account of its nature, sailing is an unpredictable sport and, as a result, one that intrinsically entails an element of risk.
 Racers and support crews taking part in this regatta do so under their own risk.
 Particular attention should be drawn to RRS 3, DECISION TO RACE, which stipulates: “The responsibility for a boat’s decision to participate in a race or to continue racing is hers alone.”
-By taking part in this regatta, all participants accept and acknowledge as follows:
+By taking part in this regatta, participants accept and acknowledge as follows:

 17.2 They are aware of the inherent element of risk involved in the sport and they accept liability for exposing themselves, their crew and their boat to said risk when taking part in the regatta.